 Back in the Oil Business: H.L.
 Hunt, Inc.

 H.L.
 Hunt’s success in Arkansas enabled him to investigate other investment possibilities, and with El Dorado oilfield production diminishing, he was lured to Florida real estate.
 He sold his interests to the Louisiana Oil and Refining Company, retaining a few wells in the El Dorado and Smackover fields.

-Speculators and promoters often profited where true oilmen and wildcatters could not.
-Not far to the west of Shreveport, Rusk County in northeast Texas had seen its share of lease trading — despite the widely held conviction that there was no oil to be found there.
+Speculators and promoters often profited where the true wildcatters could not.
+Not far to the west of Shreveport, Rusk County in northeastern Texas had seen its share of lease trading — despite the widely held conviction that there was no oil to be found there.

-Geologists from major oil companies found no petroleum-rich salt domes (as in Beaumont to the south), anticlines, or other indications of oil.
+Geologists from major oil companies found no petroleum-rich salt domes (as in the 1901 Spindletop gusher at Beaumont to the south), anticlines, or other indications of oil.
 Seventeen wildcat wells had been dry holes.

 “Dad” and “Doc” in Rusk County